5 Key Points:

 d) Active Surveillance

 Active surveillance (AS) is an option based on autopsy studies which showed that many men who died of other illnesses harboured prostate cancer.
 AS is feasible for older men (above 75 years) and those with low-grade, low-volume prostate cancer.
-The problem with adopting this policy is that as much as 30% of such cancer still progress to aggressive cancers and ultimately require intervention.
+The problem with adopting this policy is that as much as 30% of such cancers do progress to aggressive cancers and ultimately require intervention.
+AS is not suitable for men who are anxious about the risk of progression; indeed, many men opt out when they see their PSA continue to climb.

 Advanced Prostate Cancer (Stage 3 & 4)

-Both surgery and radiation can be used either alone or together to treat Stage 3 disease.
-However, most Stage 3 cancers still require hormonal treatment to suppress the cancer cells that have spread beyond the prostate capsule.
-In Stage 4, palliation is the only treatment and consists of lowering the testosterone.
-In the event of painful bone involvement, direct radiation to the bone or biphosphonate drug infusion eg. Zometa, can be given to halt further bony destruction.
+Both surgery and radiation can still be used either alone or together to treat Stage 3 disease.
+However, most Stage 3 cancers will also require hormonal treatment to suppress the cancer cell growth.

 This is the surgical removal of the testicles and is a minor operation.
 As 95% of testosterone is produced by the testes, orchidectomy immediately brings down the testosterone levels to zero, thereby, inhibiting cancer growth.